Car Accident Lawyer

 Contusions, also known as bruises or hematomas, are exploded blood vessels, under the skin.
 These occur in car accidents when the victims are thrown around inside the vehicle and their body parts slam against parts of the vehicle or the seatbelt or when the airbags explode into their chest or face.

 A neck sprain is a stretched ligament or muscle, in your neck.
-Neck sprains are more common in side impact car accidents, where the negligent driver slammed into the side of the victim's car, throwing their head from side to side, stretching ligaments or muscles in the neck.
+Neck sprains are more common in side impact car accidents, where the negligent driver slammed into the side of the victim’s car, throwing their head from side to side, stretching ligaments in the neck.

 A back sprain occurs when ligaments in the back are torn.
 Back sprain is very painful and can take time to heal, since the back is part of the core of the body and it bears the body’s weights and holds it stable.